 A study on 363 human volunteers given oral doses of NAC before noise exposure compared them with a control group that was given placebo.
 The study showed the protective effects of NAC were prominent for noise-induced hearing loss.
 (3)

 A Taiwanese study of male workers in noisy environments provided doses of NAC in the amount of 1200 mg/day.
 The study found NAC may prevent noise-induced hearing loss among occupationally noise-exposed men.
 (4)

 NAC has been shown to protect against mild traumatic brain injury.
 This is the most common battlefield injury in Southwest Asia and is commonly referred to as concussion.
-Eighty one combat individuals were assigned to receive either N-acetyl cysteine or a placebo for 7 days after injury.
+Eighty-one combat individuals were assigned to receive either NAC or a placebo for 7 days after injury.
 Outcome measures were the evaluation of dizziness, hearing loss, headache, memory loss, sleep disturbances and neurocognitive dysfunction.
 Analysis revealed that subjects receiving NAC within 24 hours of blast had an 86% chance of complete symptom resolution with no side effects versus 42% for those seen in the same time frame who received placebo.
 (5)